hox3d/Algorithms/README.md

-# Algorithms
+# Audio Algorithms

-Some audio algorithms in MatLab.
+## Quickly written in MatLab

+Here you will find :

+	* A nice implementation of a shroeder reverberator (or resonator) ;
+	* And more to come !